GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/quickstart/QUICKSTART.md

 ## Overview

-This quickstart demonstrates how to deploy a Vertex AI model to a endpoint using the Cloud Deploy custom target.
+This quickstart demonstrates how to deploy a Vertex AI model to an endpoint using a Cloud Deploy custom target.

 In this quickstart you will: